-Minor upgrades might not feel minor at the time, but they generally involve less structural changes than other, larger renovations.
-The lack of structural work means that you won’t have to spend as much to improve your kitchen.
-This type of renovation generally involves simple additions such as new cabinet knobs, installing new light fixtures or adding a backsplash–all projects a home owner can tackle without the help of a professional.
-The major features of a kitchen, like the floor and ceiling, will remain intact.
+Minor upgrades generally involve less structural changes than larger renovations.
+Instead, the focus will be on simple additions such as cabinet knobs, installing light fixtures or adding a backsplash — all projects a home owner can tackle without the help of a professional.
+The major features of a kitchen, like the flooring and ceiling, will remain intact.

 Choose your materials wisely by noting warranty terms and opting for reputable brands.
 This can make the difference between a kitchen that looks cheap and one that looks professional, and it can protect you from things going wrong in the future, costing you extra money.